enz0dev/100DaysOfSwiftUI/README.md

 # 100DaysOfSwiftUI
-My journey of 100 Days of SwiftUI
+My journey on 100 Days of SwiftUI